Star Wars: Episode II – Attack of the Clones: Home media

 Attack of the Clones was released on DVD and VHS on November 12, 2002, by 20th Century Fox Home Entertainment.
 On the first day of release, over 4 million DVD copies were sold, becoming the third-highest single-day DVD sales of any film, behind Monsters, Inc. and Spider-Man.
 This THX certified two-disc DVD release consists of widescreen and pan and scan fullscreen versions.
 The set contains one disc with the film and the other one with bonus features.
 The first disc features three randomized selected menus, which are Coruscant, Kamino and Geonosis.
 There is an Easter egg located in the options menu.
-When the THX Optimizer is highlighted, the viewer can press 1-1-3-8.
+When the THX Optimizer is highlighted, the viewer can press 1-1-3-8 (this by itself being a subtle reference to director George Lucas's first ever full-length film of the same name from 1971).
 By doing this, some bloopers and DVD credits will be shown.
 The DVD also features an audio commentary from director George Lucas, producer Rick McCallum, editor and sound designer Ben Burtt, ILM animation director Rob Coleman, and ILM visual effects supervisors Pablo Helman, John Knoll, and Ben Snow.
 Eight deleted scenes are included along with multiple documentaries, which include a full-length documentary about the creation of digital characters and two others that focus on sound design and the animatics team.
 Three featurettes examine the storyline, action scenes, and love story, and a set of 12 short web documentaries cover the overall production of the film.